somto-ez/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 13.
-Being unique is better than being perfect
+13. Being unique is better than being perfect